robserva/ghostwriter/README.md

   * Now introduced `./ghostwriter text-assist` mode, uses a virtual keyboard to respond!
 * **2024-10-21** - Binary release build
   * Got a github action all set to do binary builds
+* **2024-10-23** - Code shuffle
+  * Doing a bit of refactoring, grouping utilities into separate files
+  * Yesterday a new Anthropic model came out (3.5-sonnet-new) which might be better at spacial awareness on the screen, so next up is to try that out in drawing-mode

 ## Ideas
-* Matt showed me his iOS super calc that just came out, take inspiration from that!
+* [DONE] Matt showed me his iOS super calc that just came out, take inspiration from that!
   * This already kinda works, try writing an equation
-* A gesture or some content to trigger the request
+* [DONE] A gesture or some content to trigger the request
   * like an x in a certain place
   * or a hover circle -- doesn't need to be an actual touch event per se
-* Take a screenshot, feed it into a vision model, get some output, put the output back on the screen somehow
+* [DONE] Take a screenshot, feed it into a vision model, get some output, put the output back on the screen somehow
-* Like with actual writing; or heck it can draw a million dots on the screen if it does it fast
+* [DONE] Like with actual writing; or heck it can draw a million dots on the screen if it does it fast
-* OK ... we can also send *keyboard* events!
+* [DONE] OK ... we can also send *keyboard* events!
 That means we can use the Remarkable text area.
 This is an awkward and weird text area that lives on a different layer from the drawing
   * So maybe we can say drawing = human, text = machine
   * Probably a lot easier to erase too...
 * Prompt library